vidhi-khare26/MLAssignment2/README.md

 - python jupyter
 - numpy
-- KMeans , from sklearn
+- MiniBatchKMeans, from sklearn
 - matplotlib
 - Pillow (for image loading saving etc.)

+## MiniBatchKMeans

+Mini Batch K-means algorithm‘s is a form a KMeans where the main idea is to use small random batches of data of a fixed size, so they can be stored in memory.
+Each iteration a new random sample from the dataset is obtained and used to update the clusters and this is repeated until convergence.

+## Reason of using MiniBatchKMeans

+Reason for using MiniBatchKMeans over KMeans is simply that for 8 Bits and 12 Bits Quantization, KMean is very expensive in terms of temporal and spatial cost.

 ## Procedure

 - Going to get the images and then load those in our project and then will convert them into an np array (in 8 bit color image)
 - Get the original shape of the image ie width, height and depth
 - Reshaping the image array
-- Use KMeans forming clusters and no of clusters is no of colors
+- Use MiniBatchKMeans forming clusters and no of clusters is no of colors
 - Recreating the image back and write the obervations.